dcu/gin-scaffold/README.zh-CN.md

 ## Accessing

-	Open browser, and access to http://localhost:4000.
-(Default port:4000)
+	Open browser, and access to http://localhost:4000. (默认 port:4000)

 ## Installation